shreya222mishra/bitcamp-MLH/README.md

 Here’s how to bring the island to life on your own local machine:

 1. Clone the Main Repository
-bash
-Copy
-Edit
 git clone https://github.com/your-username/your-repo-name.git
 cd your-repo-name

-2. Navigate to the Web App Folder bash
+2. Navigate to the Web App Folder cd my-three-app

-Copy
-Edit
-cd my-three-app
-3. Install Dependencies
+4. Install Dependencies
-bash
-Copy
-Edit
 npm install

-4. Start the Development Server bash
+6. Start the Development Server npm run dev

-Copy
-Edit
-npm run dev
-Once it’s running, open this in your browser:
+Once it’s running, open this in your browser: http://localhost:5173/

-arduino
-Copy
-Edit
-http://localhost:5173/
 🔗 Link Subservices to Your App
 1. Clone the Subservices
 Open a terminal and run:

-bash
-Copy
-Edit
 git clone https://github.com/Aditi08302/Quest-For-Campus-Embers
 git clone https://github.com/mikele5895/bitcamp-dino-laws-microservice
 git clone https://github.com/sumi0309/bitcamp-ancient-scroll-microservice

 2. Run Subservices (Follow Their Individual README Setup) Each service will expose a REST API endpoint (usually something like http://localhost:8000/endpoint)

 3. Update index2.html with Live Service Links
 Replace placeholder or mock links in your index2.html with the actual endpoints.
 For example:

-html
-Copy
-Edit
 <!-- OLD -->
 <!-- <a href="/quest.html"> -->